geowittejr/DotNetRazorStockTicker/README.md

 - Minimal unit tests (xUnit) added
 - Caching of stock tickers using in-memory cache with a configurable TTL in appsettings.json
 - Stock ticker status badges for each grid row (i.e., New, Old, Error, Rate Limit).
+- Ability to configure auto-refresh of the watched stock quotes in the UI
 - Random list of stock symbols added to input for testing in development environment
 - ARIA attributes added to enhance accessibility
 - Mock API mode allows you to run a demo without calling the live stock quotes API